nextras/dbal/docs/param-modifiers.md

 }
 ```

+Use `sqlProcessorFactory` configuration key to pass a factory instance.
+See configuration chapters.

 ### Modifier Resolver

 SqlProcessor allows setting custom modifier resolver for any values passed for both implicit and explicit `%any` modifier.
 This way you may introduce custom processing for your custom types.
 For safety reasons it is possible to override only the `%any` modifier.
 To do so, implement `ISqlProcessorModifierResolver` interface and return the modifier name for the passed value.
 Finally, register the custom modifier resolver into SqlProcessor.
 This API is especially powerful in combination with custom modifiers.